 - Ability to translate scientific and technical concepts and ideas in a compelling fashion across disciplines and between technical experts and present them to more general audiences.

-- Able to set clear objectives, identify and follow priorities, and manage staff, multiple projects and tasks simultaneously.
+- Able to set clear objectives, identify and follow priorities, and manage multiple projects and tasks simultaneously.

 - Excellent writing, oral communication and presentation skills with a demonstrated ability to communicate with peers, partner organizations, the scientific community, and government decision makers.